johnpaulmanoza/taskify-backend/README.md

 ### Local Docker Development

+1. Create a `.env` file with your environment variables (copy from `.env.example`).

-1. Build and run the Docker container locally:
+2. Build and run the Docker container locally:

    ```bash
    docker-compose up --build
    ```

-2. The API will be available at `http://localhost:3000`
+3. The API will be available at `http://localhost:3000`

 ### Deploying to EC2